CoffeePanda0/FedoraEngine/README.md

 # Known bugs
 - Loading an empty map crashes to desktop (map.c)
-- Larger resolution maps can result in a white border (map.c)

 # Upcoming "features" (none of which are anywhere near completion)
 - Animation